asktami/sessionhero-app/README.md

 - after logging in, you can click on a session to add comments

-- after logging in, you can click on a star to add a session to / remove a session from their schedule
+- after logging in, you can click on a star to add a session to / remove a session from your schedule

-- after logging in, you can see your schedule, i.e. list of sessions they plan on attending
+- after logging in, you can see your schedule, i.e. list of sessions you plan on attending

 - after logging in, you can filter your schedule by day or track